cypress-io/circleci-orb/CONTRIBUTING.md

 ## Development

-There are scripts for creating namespace, orbs, etc in the `package.json`.
-They all start with an `orb:` prefix, use `npm run` to view them.
+In the 'package.json', there are scripts for creating namespaces, orbs, etc. They all start with an `orb:` prefix.
+Use `npm run` to view them.
 Usually you need to only run `npm run orb:publish` to publish a new version of the orb.

 ## Examples